AU$6,347 Per person twin share

 Day 8, Linderhof Palace, Oberammergau and Wieskirche

 There is nothing quite like a day in the mountains!
 Our first stop will be a visit to Linderhof, an extravagant French Rococo Palace – yet another of King Ludwig’s amazing creations.
 Lunchtime will be in the nearby village of Oberammergau with its ornately painted buildings where the famous Passion Play is performed every ten years.
-To complete your visit we have included entrance and a guided tour through the fascinating Passion Play Theatre and Museum.
-In the afternoon we drive through Bavarian farmlands and forests to make a stop in arguably the most beautiful church in Europe – Wieskirche (the ‘Church in the Meadows’).
+To complete your visit, wehave included entrance and a guided tour through the fascinating Passion Play Theatre and Museum.
+In the afternoon, drive through Bavarian farmlands and forests to make a stop in arguably the most beautiful church in Europe – Wieskirche (the ‘Church in the Meadows’).
 Surrounded by green fields, the interior of this World Heritage Listed church is an astounding Rococo creation.
 (B, D)

 Day 9, Innsbruck, Rathenberg & Kirchberg

-Taking the beautiful Fern Pass across the Bavarian Alps we descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
-There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobbled stone streets and the renowned Golden Roof.
-Later we follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
-We then continue to Kirchberg where we stay for the next three wonderful nights.
+Taking the beautiful Fern Pass across the Bavarian Alps you descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
+There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobblestoned streets and the renowned Golden Roof.
+Later, you follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
+You hen continue to Kirchberg where you stay for the next three wonderful nights.
 On one of the evenings during your stay, we have arranged tickets to a local Austrian folk show*.

 Hotel: Hotel Kirchberger H01